maartene/AoC2024/Day09/NOTES.md

 - ⚠️ TODO

 ## 🍅 Pomodoro 1
-- ⚠️ Read the description
+- ✅ Read the description
-- ⚠️ Import the input data
+- ✅ Import the input data
+- ⚠️ Defragment a filesystem that is already deframented: 90909
-- ⚠️ Make the example input pass
+- ⚠️ Checksum for the example input should be 1928